tenable/KaiMonkey/README.md

 4. Enable the set of policies to scan IaC with.
 5. Verify the details and click on finish.

-This will spin up a dashboard, run first scan and present you with a detailed list of violations in the IaC
+This will spin up a dashboard, run the first scan and present you with a detailed list of violations in the IaC

 ### Configure to scan your cloud runtime (available with certain commercial plans)